 Founded in 1979 by renown conservation biologist Dr. Thomas Lovejoy, the BDFFP is "the world's largest and longest-running study of habitat fragmentation," and is considered the most productive conservation research project in the world.
-The project has trained hundreds of scientists, who have in turn published more than six hundred articles in scientific journals.
+The project has trained hundreds of scientists, who have in turn published more than seven hundred articles in scientific journals.
 It has spawned nearly two dozen studies of isolated habitats in other parts of the world.
-And the project has inspired dozens of the world’s decision makers to preserve robust, biodiverse ecosystems both in the Amazon -- the "lungs of the planet" – and forests worldwide.
+And the project has inspired dozens of the world’s decision makers to preserve robust, biodiverse ecosystems both in the Amazon and forests worldwide.

-The Amazon Biodiversity Center is an IRS-designated 501(c)(3) non-profit organization (EIN 83-0572780) that works in cooperation with Brazil's National Institute for Amazon Research (Instituto Nacional de Pesquisas da Amazônia; INPA).
+The Thomas Lovejoy Amazon Biodiversity Center is a 501(c)(3) non-profit organization (EIN 83-0572780) that works in cooperation with Brazil's National Institute for Amazon Research (Instituto Nacional de Pesquisas da Amazônia; INPA)

 WHAT'S IN A NAME?

-The Amazon Biodiversity Center has had many names.
+The Biological Dynamics of Forest Fragments Project has had many names.
 It was originally called the Minimum Critical Size of Ecosystems Project in 1979 by Dr. Lovejoy to describe the original intent of the project to understand whether smaller or larger forest fragments preserved biological diversity.
 For most of its life, it has been known as the Biological Dynamics of Forest Fragmentation Project (BDFFP) or the Portuguese equivalent, Projeto Dinâmica Biológica de Fragmentos Florestais (PDBFF).
 Sometimes it is simply referred to as the Amazon Forest Fragments Project.
 Guests of Dr. Lovejoy's to the project's research reserve often know it as Camp 41, so named for the camp where they stay on visits at the 41st kilometer marker on the reserve's road.
-In 2013, the project's Advisory Board adopted the name Amazon Biodiversity Center as an overarching entity that includes the BDFFP but also can house additional projects and work intended to increase the awareness and understanding of the impacts of ecosystem fragmentation on biological diversity.

 WHY IS THIS PROJECT SO IMPORTANT?